C. W. Schultz is the pseudonym for American writer Calen Sifferman (born in Seattle, Washington on January 24, 1985).

-On July 5, 2007, Schultz’s debut novel Yeval was released, a story which came to be through a script Schultz had written for a film.
-After reading transgressive fiction, Schultz realized how he could tell Yeval the way he intended to but had too many boundaries with the screenplay (no voice-overs, funding, location, length, etc.).
+On July 5, 2007, Schultz’s debut novel Yeval was released, a story which came to be through a screenplay Schultz had written.
+After reading transgressive fiction, Schultz realized how he could tell Yeval the way he intended to but had too many boundaries with film (no voice-overs, funding, location, length, etc.).

-Being a major animal lover, Schultz started 2008 with a short-lived blog about bird care for the fallen Seattle Post-Intelligencer called Birdie Basics, but soon resigned due to finding it unnecessarily repetitive, explaining that, “You can’t eternally expand fact like you can with opinion.
+Being a major animal lover, Schultz started 2008 with a blog about bird care for the fallen Seattle Post-Intelligencer called Birdie Basics, but soon resigned due to finding it unnecessarily repetitive, explaining that, “You can’t eternally expand non-fiction like you can with fiction.
 I said what needed to be said for basic information about bird care for beginners.
 It’s time to move on.
-The blog is complete.
 The mission is accomplished.”

-Throughout much of 2008, Schultz wrote trivia questions for game-show Eastern Expedition before the show was eventually cancelled.
+Throughout much of 2008, Schultz wrote trivia questions for game-show Eastern Expedition.

-2010 marked three standout writing projects for Schultz: 1) Shoreline Community College commercials, which producers decided not to air when marketing issues arose during post-production; 2) the release of The Pack, Schultz’s second novel; and 3) the filming of Watch, a short film which, at one point, was intended to be a series of webisodes.
+2010 marked three standout writing projects for Schultz: 1) Shoreline Community College commercials, which producers decided not to air when marketing issues arose during post-production; 2) the release of The Pack, Schultz’s second novel; and 3) the filming of Watch.

-In March 2011, the cancellation of Monsters—a script being pitched since 2006—and Guilt Sticken/Men of Principle—a script started in late 2010—was announced.
+In March 2011, the cancellation of Monsters (a script being pitched since 2006) and Guilt Stricken (a script started in late 2010) were announced.
 It was decided that the stories were misguided and that many of their themes could be misinterpreted.
 Schultz decided that writing new stories would be better use of time rather than salvaging the two scripts.
 The new stories focused on were all feature-length screenplays and current spec scripts: Murder Masterpiece, No Place Like Home and The Fortune Tree.

-In promotion for Watch’s official release, a Kindle Edition of Yeval was released on September 18, 2012.
-The Pack was released on Kindle on October 26, 2012 (its two year anniversary) in promotion for Jill.
+In promotion for Watch’s premiere, a Kindle Edition of Yeval was released on September 18, 2012.
+The Pack was released on Kindle on October 26, 2012 (its two-year anniversary) in promotion for Jill.